-The Merrimack College Office of Financial Aid recommends the use of private educational loan programs after all other types of financing options (federal student and federal parent loan programs) are considered.
+The Merrimack College Office of Financial Aid recommends the use of private educational loan programs after all other types of financing options are considered.
+We encourage you to fully research the loans and lenders that best fit your needs.
+Private loans are available to help cover the remaining balance after financial aid applies.
+All private loans are subject to credit approval with the respective lender.

 Before borrowing an education loan, carefully consider present level of debt and repayment obligations on all loans.
 Determine how much is needed to borrow by working out a budget for educational costs and subtracting all other resources (aid offered and accepted).
 Remember, the ability to obtain loan funding is largely based on credit-worthiness, and with most programs, the co-signer’s credit-worthiness.

 To satisfy the requirements of the Higher Education Act of 1965 and the recently amended section on the Truth in Lending, private/alternative educational loans borrowers must now be provided with several disclosures from the lender.
 Borrowers must complete a Private Education Applicant Self-Certification Form when applying for non-federal loans.
 This form must be submitted to your lender during your application process.
 Please do not forward this to our office.
 When electronically applying on-line, the lender will provide the borrower the opportunity to fill out required information before they can proceed with the review and approval of the loan.